michaelmurad/redimiter/README.md

 app.get("/pages", rateLimiter({ path: "get/pages" }), getPages);
 ```

 With these `path` and `expire` values, it defaults to a max of 10 requests in the specified 3 seconds.
-The 3 seconds will begin at the client's first request and each subsequent request that happens after the redis key has expired.
+The 3 seconds will begin at the client's first request and each subsequent request that happens when no matching Redis key exists.

 ```javascript
 app.get("/pages", rateLimiter({ path: "getPages", expire: 3000 }), getPages);